Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 1. **Handling Missing Values**: Any missing values in the dataset were handled using appropriate imputation techniques.
 2. **Scaling and Normalization**: The features were scaled and normalized to ensure all values are on a similar scale.
-3. **Principal Component Analysis (PCA)**: PCA was applied to reduce the dimensionality of the dataset, retaining the components that explain the majority of the variance.
+3. **Principal Component Analysis (PCA)**: PCA was applied to reduce the dimensionality of the dataset, retaining the components that explain the majority(85%) of the variance.

 ### Sample Data